Protection and promotion of human rights

 The Council makes sure that fundamental rights are taken into account when developing EU legislation and action.
 It also works on the promotion of human rights in relations with non-EU countries and international institutions, as well as in the negotiation of international agreements.

 The protection of fundamental rights is a horizontal issue, which affects all fields of EU activity.
 This means they must be taken into consideration by all Council bodies in their work, irrespective of their level or the topics they cover.

-In addition to this, there is a specialised body, the Working Party on Fundamental Rights, Citizens' Rights and Free Movement of Persons (FREMP), which deals with all issues related directly to fundamental rights.
+In addition to this, there is a specialised body dealing with all issues related directly to fundamental rights: the Working Party on Fundamental Rights, Citizens' Rights and Free Movement of Persons (FREMP).

 Some of the main areas of Council action on fundamental rights include:

 - the implementation of the EU Charter of Fundamental Rights

 - the EU accession to the European Convention on Human Rights

 Implementation of the EU Charter of Fundamental Rights

 Data protection reform